drdv/drdv.github.io/src/blog/posts/202511-makefile-doc.md

 categories:
   - GNU Make
 slug: 202511-makefile-doc
+description: Presentation of makefile-doc, an AWK script for documenting GNU Makefiles.
 ---

 # Documenting Makefiles

 After having spent years documenting my `Makefile`s using (a variation of) [this](https://gist.github.com/prwhite/8168133) `awk` one-liner, I decided to factor things out in a library [makefile-doc](https://github.com/drdv/makefile-doc).
 This turned out to be a nice small project with `awk`.
 The following is a short overview.

 <!-- more -->